Skip to main content

 OIG chooses these top unimplemented recommendations because they address the most critical issues facing HHS, as outlined in OIG's Top Management & Performance Challenges Facing HHS publication.
 Comprising monetary, programmatic, legislative, and process recommendations related to HHS Operating Divisions, full implementation of these recommendations could produce substantial savings for the Federal Government and taxpayers and improve the operation of HHS programs.

 As of FY2024, the top unimplemented recommendations are now published via the Recommendations Tracker.
-Regular readers of OIG’s prior Top Unimplemented Recommendations publications may notice that this modernized presentation is not limited to a specific number of recommendations.
-In prior years, OIG reported sets of “top 25 unimplemented recommendations” that would include many more distinct recommendations included within each set.
-This new approach only includes distinct recommendations from OIG’s audits and evaluations.
-We encourage readers to use the Issue Area options boxes in the Recommendation Tracker filters section to easily find recommendations that may be related to one particular issue or agency.
+You can find previous editions in the Archive of OIG's Top Unimplemented Recommendations (2006-2023).
+We encourage readers to use the Issue Area boxes in the Recommendations Tracker filters section to easily find recommendations that may be related to one particular issue or agency.